P2Wdisabled/WorldPluginManager/README.md

 ```
 ### `plugin.yml`

-Define the commands and their permissions.
+Reference file listing all commands and their permissions.
+You normally do not need to modify it.

 ```yaml
 name: WorldPluginManager